-The Red Line will run from Broad Ripple through downtown Indy to the University of Indianapolis, giving you convenient access to several neighborhoods, major employers and cultural institutions with frequent, comfortable rapid-transit service.
-The route will come within a quarter mile of more than 50,000 residents and nearly 150,000 jobs — that’s one out of every four jobs in all of Marion County.
+The Red Line runs from Broad Ripple through downtown Indy to the University of Indianapolis, giving you convenient access to several neighborhoods, major employers and cultural institutions with frequent, comfortable rapid-transit service.
+The route comes within a quarter-mile of more than 50,000 residents and nearly 150,000 jobs — that’s one out of every four jobs in all of Marion County.

 In the Marion County Transit Plan, the Red Line will eventually extend to both the north and south county lines.
 The southern extension will take the Red Line from the University of Indianapolis to County Line Rd on Madison Ave.
 Two northern extension alignment potentials are still in discussion.
 Public Meetings and input on the Marion County Extensions will take place in the future.

 Construction and operational funding for the Red Line Extensions within Marion County were included in the Marion County Transit Plan referendum.
 Funding has not been identified for the construction and operation of the Red Line extensions in Hamilton and Johnson counties.
 Any future Red Line extension outside of Marion County will depend on local jurisdictions to commit local funds for construction and operation.

 Marion County Extensions